tschatzl/tschatzl.github.io/_posts/2025-02-21-new-write-barriers.md

 All the effort to reduce memory synchronization is wasted if the application's memory access pattern does not fit them and actually performs lots of fairly random reference assignments across the whole heap which to a large part result in enqueuing of card locations for later refinement like BigRAMTester [[JDK-8152438](https://bugs.openjdk.org/browse/JDK-8152438)].

 The other poor fit for this write barrier are applications that execute the write barrier in tight loops and at the same time extremely rarely generate a card mark with interesting references so that no concurrent refinement is necessary or actually ever performed (e.g. [JDK-8253230](https://bugs.openjdk.org/browse/JDK-8253230)).
-These are hampered by the large code footprint of the barrier, inhibiting compiler optimizations.
+These are hampered by the large code footprint of the barrier, inhibiting compiler optimizations, or just execute slowly due to unnecessary use of CPU resources.

 ## A New Approach

 Previous sections showed that a large part of the G1 write barrier is required by the per-card mark memory synchronization to guarantee correctness in case of concurrent writes to the card table and storing the card locations for subsequent refinement.

 To remove the memory synchronization, similar to ZGC's double-buffered remembered sets [[JEP439](https://openjdk.org/jeps/439)], this new approach uses two card tables.
 Each set of threads, the application threads and the refinement threads, gets assigned their own card table, each initially completely empty.
-Each set of threads only ever writes different values to their card table (just "card table" and "**refinement table***"), obviating the need for fine-grained memory synchronization during actual card mark.
+Each set of threads only ever writes different values to their card table (just "**card table**" and "**refinement table***"), obviating the need for fine-grained memory synchronization during actual card mark.

 Similar to before there is a heuristic that tracks card mark rate on the application card table, and if heuristics predict that there are too many card marks on that card table to meet pause time goal, swap the card tables atomically to the application.
 The application continues to mark its card table (previously the refinement table), while garbage collection refinement threads work to re-examine all marks from the previous application card table.